Flo354/vulnerabilities/gatling-enterprise/broken-access-control.md

-At least two read endpoints reserved for "admins" are targetable by users having only the "view" role
+On Gatling Enterprise versions below 1.25.0, at least two read endpoints reserved for "admins" are targetable by users having only the "view" role
 - /api/private/teams
 - /api/private/repositories